PraxTube/chess-ai/README.md

 ## Contributing

+How you can add your changes to this repo.

 ### Set up

 In order to contribute to this repo, you will need to set up and SSH key for you github